PraSoonGosWami/CovidZonesAPI/README.md

 CovidZone API provides data to check if you are in a containment zone or not.
 The api also provides data of states and district wise zone (Red, Orange, Green) data.

-**You cannot use these API end points in your apps or websites** **The API is protected with cors policies and can only be called from the hoisted website https://covidzones.prasoon.me** **This repository is only meant to be used for learning or refference purposes** **If you want to use these APIs in your own websites or apps contact me at support@prasoon.me**

 #### API ENDPOINTS